 It sounds obvious, but you’d be amazed how many people don’t bother.
 Don’t assume buyers can ‘see through’ the dirt to the wonderful car underneath.
 They’re more likely to imagine that if you don’t care enough to wash it, you may not have cared enough to look after it in other ways.
-Regular washing can leave drying and detergent marks, so finish off with a polish and a buffing cloth.
-Better still, take them with you for tip no. 2.
+Once washed, give it a going over with a chamois and add a layer of wax.

-That’s surprising, right?
-But it’s true – sunlight creates bright light that’s good for sunbathing but bad for car photography.
+Sunlight creates bright light that’s good for sunbathing but bad for car photography.
 It produces harsh contrasts between light and shade that can make your picture look jumbled and ugly.
-Overcast light, however, is much subtler, and the reflection of the sky in your car’s bodywork will really bring out its glossy contours.
+Overcast light, however, is much more subtle and the reflection of the sky in your car’s bodywork will really bring out its glossy contours.

 When you stand too close to an object with your camera, you distort its perspective, so the front of the car (if that’s where you’re standing) will look much bigger than the rear.
 Cars are like people – they look better if you stand further away and then use your camera’s zoom lens to fill the frame.
 It flattens out the perspective and gives the car a much more natural appearance.